-- Provide training on the Policy Framework to JSIF project staff and field staff from the Social Development Commission (SDC) involved in JSIF funded community projects, as well as project counterparts for the Jamaica Disaster Vulnerability Reduction Project (e.g. NWA, NEPA, ODPEM) - Ensure that the identification and planning of land acquisition and resettlement are integrated into the community and disaster risk reduction project preparation process as described in Section VI, - Draft TORs for preparation and implementation of Abbreviated Resettlement Plans, and review draft plans for compliance with this Policy Framework. - Supervise implementation of Abbreviated Resettlement Plans, and compliance with documentation requirements for land obtained through donations, purchase, or transfer of available government land, - Facilitate and monitor resolution of grievances related to land acquisition, - Liaise with other government agencies such as the Land Valuation Division in the National Land Agency, and the Commissioner of Land.
+- Provide training on the Policy Framework to JSIF project staff and field staff from the Social Development Commission (SDC) involved in JSIF funded community projects, - Ensure that the identification and planning of land acquisition and resettlement are integrated into the community project preparation process as described in Section VI, - Draft TORs for preparation and implementation of Abbreviated Resettlement Plans, and review draft plans for compliance with this Policy Framework. - Supervise implementation of Abbreviated Resettlement Plans, and compliance with documentation requirements for land obtained through donations, purchase, or transfer of available government land, - Facilitate and monitor resolution of grievances related to land acquisition,

+• Liaise with other government agencies such as the Land Valuation Division in the National Land Agency, and the Commissioner of Land.

-Acquisition of the land required for a particular community OR disaster risk reduction project will be undertaken by the Commissioner of Land based on information and documentation provided by JSIF, and valuation of the assets to be acquired will be conducted by the Land Valuation Division in the National Land Agency.
+Acquisition of the land required for a particular community project will be undertaken by the Commissioner of Land based on information and documentation provided by JSIF, and valuation of the assets to be acquired will be conducted by the Land Valuation Division in the National Land Agency.